minio/simdjson-go/README.md

 - In order to support ndjson, it is possible to have more than one root element on the tape.
 Also, to allow for fast navigation over root elements, a root points to the next root element (and as such the last root element points 1 index past the length of the tape).

+A "NOP" tag is added.
+The value contains the number of tape entries to skip forward for next tag.

 - Strings are handled differently, unlike `simdjson` the string size is not prepended in the String buffer but is added as an additional element to the tape itself (much like integers and floats).